Buddy Lazier: 2003

 In 2003, Lazier returned with Hemelgarn Racing to drive the No. 91 Dallara IR03-Chevrolet.
 At the season-opening Toyota Indy 300 at Homestead, Lazier withdrew from the race and missed his first IRL race since the 1996 Dura Lube 200.
-At the following race, the Purex Dial Indy 200 at Phoenix, Lazier started in 15th place and finished in 11th place, two laps down.
-Lazier then started in 17th place and finished in 19th place at the Indy Japan 300 at Twin Ring Motegi due to an engine failure after completing 63 laps.
+At the following race, the Purex Dial Indy 200 at Phoenix, Lazier started in fifteenth place and finished in eleventh place, two laps down.
+Lazier then started in seventeenth place and finished in nineteenth place at the Indy Japan 300 at Twin Ring Motegi due to an engine failure after completing 63 laps.
 At the Indianapolis 500 Lazier qualified in 21st place.
 Prior to the race the team gained additional sponsorship from Victory Brands.
 Lazier retired from the race after 171 laps due to an engine failure.
-At the Bombardier 500 at Texas, Lazier started in 19th place and finished in 13th place, four laps down.
-Lazier then got his only top 10 finish of the season with a 10th-place finish at the Honda Indy 225 at Pikes Peak.
-At Richmond, Lazier started and finished in 20th place, six laps down.
+At the Bombardier 500 at Texas, Lazier started in nineteenth place and finished in thirteenth place, four laps down.
+Lazier then got his only top-ten finish of the season with a tenth-place finish at the Honda Indy 225 at Pikes Peak.
+At Richmond, Lazier started and finished in twentieth place, six laps down.

-At the following race, the Kansas Indy 300, Lazier started in 21st place and finished in 13th place, eight laps down.
-Lazier was running in the top 10 in the late stages at Nashville, when he spun on the main straightaway on lap 194.
-Lazier woas able to drive back to his pit stall to change the tires on his car, but on lap 199 Lazier crashed in turn 2 and was credited with a 14th-place finish.
-Lazier then started in 21st at the Firestone Indy 400 at Michigan before finishing in 12th place, four laps down.
-Lazier then finished 11th place at the Emerson Indy 250 at Gateway.
-The team then gained sponsorship from Metabolife starting at Kentucky, where Lazier started in 20th place and finished in 16th place, four laps down.
-Following Chicagoland, where Lazier finished one lap down in 16th place, Lazier was replaced by Richie Hearn for the final two races of the season, the Toyota Indy 400 at Fontana and the Chevy 500 at Texas.
-Lazier finished in 19th place in the final championship standings with 201 points.
+At the following race, the Kansas Indy 300, Lazier started in 21st place and finished in thirteenth place, eight laps down.
+Lazier was running in the top-ten in the late stages at Nashville, when he spun on the main straightaway on lap 194.
+Lazier was able to drive back to his pit stall to change the tires on his car, but on lap 199, Lazier crashed in turn 2 and was credited with a fourteenth-place finish.
+Lazier then started in 21st at the Firestone Indy 400 at Michigan before finishing in twelfth place, four laps down.
+Lazier then finished eleventh place at the Emerson Indy 250 at Gateway.
+The team then gained sponsorship from Metabolife starting at Kentucky, where Lazier started in twentieth place and finished in sixteenth place, four laps down.
+Following Chicagoland, where Lazier finished one lap down in sixteenth place, Lazier was replaced by Richie Hearn for the final two races of the season, the Toyota Indy 400 at Fontana and the Chevy 500 at Texas.
+Lazier finished in nineteenth place in the final championship standings with 201 points.